gravitational/careers/challenges/systems/challenge-2.md

 To help you out, we've composed a list of things that previously resulted in a no-pass from the interview team:

 * Scope creep.
-Candidates have tried to implement too much and ran out of time and energy.
+Candidates have tried to implement too much and they ran out of time and energy.
 To avoid this pitfall, use the simplest solution that will work.
   Avoid writing too much code.
-We've seen candidates' code introducing caching and making many mistakes in the caching layer validation logic.
-Not having caching would have solved this problem.
+We've seen candidates' code introduce caching, which resulted in many mistakes in the caching layer validation logic.
+Not implementing a caching layer would have solved this problem.
 * Data races.
 We will scan the code with a race detector and do our best to find data races in the code.
 Avoid global state as much as possible; if using global state, write down a good description why it is necessary and protect it